 Return Relative to Current Share Price

-For other companies in the Communication Services that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as T, try CHU, CNSL, ATUS, CEL, and CTL.
+For other companies in the Communication Services that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as T, try CNSL, LUMN, ATUS, RBBN, and CHU.